byteplug/byteplug-standards/README.md

 # Byteplug Standards

-This repository contains the documents and test suites of the Byteplug in-house standards.
+This repository contains the source code of the website along with the standards documents and test suites of the Byteplug in-house standards.

 Test suites are written in Python and should be executed after creating a virtual environment (with `python3 -m virtualenv .python && source .python/bin/activate`)